kashyapojha/Python-Revision-Problems/README.md

 # Python-Revision-Problems
-This consists of some problems solving in python which revises its concepts
+This consists of projects and programs in python.